The Best Places to Travel in February: U.S. Edition

 For celebrating: New Orleans, LA

-You might think NOLA’s best suited for the weekend of Mardis Gras (which occurs on March 5 this year), but we’d recommend a February trip as well.
-In New Orleans, celebrations for the holiday start early, with more than 65 parades marching between mid-February and March 5.
-That means February will be just as fun, but likely less expensive than the most popular weekend.
+You might think NOLA’s best suited for the weekend of Mardis Gras (which occurs on February 25 this year), but we’d recommend a trip anytime in the month.
+In New Orleans, celebrations for the holiday start early, with more than 65 parades beginning in January.
+That means early February will be just as fun, but likely less expensive than the most popular weekend.
 Check in at The Old No. 77 Hotel for a Jetsetter-approved mix of art, history, and excitement.
-In addition to a cool gallery and top restaurants, the boutique stay offers the perfect location to keep up with the festivities, which run the gamut from dog costume parades (Krewe of Barkus, Feb.
-24) to political satire parades (Krewe du Vieux, Feb.
+In addition to a cool gallery and top restaurants, the boutique stay offers the perfect location to keep up with the festivities, which run the gamut from political satire parades (Krewe du Vieux, Feb.
+8) to dog costume parades (Krewe of Barkus, Feb.
 16).
-For a more sophisticated afternoon, head to Cure, a James Beard Award-winning cocktail bar that stands out from the rowdier offerings nearby.
+For a more sophisticated afternoon, head to Cure, a James Beard Award–winning cocktail bar that stands out from the rowdier offerings nearby.

 Is basking under the sun your top priority this February?
 We don’t blame you.
 With its sunny and 75 degree weather and gorgeous waters (perfect for divers and snorkelers), it’s hard not to fall in love with Key West.
 Make The Perry Hotel your home base, where you’ll have access to plenty of adventures and underwater experiences, waterfront sea-to-table restaurants, luxe amenities, and guest rooms with water views.